electronjoe/mount-massive-manual/README.md

   - If unbearably hot -- bearing issues
 - Double check trailer hook-up from Departure Checklist
 - Re verify all locks are locked (manually try to open both cabin doors, both rear galley handles, and the tongue box)
+- Check tire pressure (at least visually) on trailer and tow vehicle

+## Detailed Documentation

+### Electrical

+See electrical diagram print-out in this manual.
+I will work on transcribing the diagram to this markdown document at a later date.

+### Replacement Parts

+- Door stops for cabin doors (mounted on exterior)
+  - Deltana Enterprises Inc WB100U26D